CityUHK-CALAS/cityuhk-calas.github.io/content/authors/Winston/_index.md

     - course: Msc in Applied Science
       institution: University of Windsor
       year: 2013
-    - course: BSc in Electrical Engineering and Automation
+    - course: BEng in Electrical Engineering and Automation
       institution: Beijing Institute of Technology
       year: 2010